M$^2$IV: Towards Efficient and Fine-grained Multimodal In-Context Learning via Representation Engineering: Introduction

 Building on these insights, we introduce M²IV, a novel method that harnesses the distinct roles of multi-head attention (MHA) and multi-layer perceptrons (MLP) in multimodal ICL.
-To ensure that these vectors effectively capture the deep semantic patterns in demonstrations, as processed by the MHA, and simulate the detailed distillation of complex information executed by the MLP, we devise a specialized training strategy.
-The experiments show that M2IV achieved SOTA performance in 18 out of 21 experiments conducted on three LVLMs and seven benchmarks, while utilizing only about 24\% of the total training data employed by LIVE.
-Furthermore, M²IV embodies a breakthrough in efficiency as its improvements in inference time completely offset the training cost and promise even higher cost effectiveness when widely adopted.
-To further explore the potential of M²IV, we present VLibrary, a container for storing and retrieving M²IV representations that facilitates efficient and ready integration.
+M²IV assigns a set of learnable vectors to the MHA branch and another set to the MLP branch at each decoder layer, as illustrated in Figure \ref{teaser}(b).
+We design a dedicated training strategy that enables these vectors to absorb the deep semantic patterns captured by MHA in the demonstrations and to simulate the distilled information produced by MLP.
+The experiments show that M²IV achieves SOTA performance in 18 of 21 experiments conducted on three LVLMs and seven benchmarks, while utilizing only about 24\% of the total training data used by LIVE.
+Furthermore, M²IV delivers an efficiency breakthrough as the reduction in inference time fully compensates for the one-time training cost and yields even greater cost-effectiveness as adoption scales.
+To further explore the potential of M²IV, we present VLibrary, a container that stores trained M²IVs and supports on-demand retrieval for plug-and-play use.
 VLibrary can be seamlessly incorporated into real-world systems and applied to address critical challenges in the LVLM domain.

 Our main contributions are: (1) We analyze the unique roles of MHA and MLP in multimodal ICL, revealing how MHA drives semantic integration and MLP refines fine-grained details.
 (2) We propose M²IV, which simultaneously achieves complex semantic understanding and fine-grained semantic distillation, demonstrating superior performance across three LVLMs and seven diverse benchmarks.
-(3) We introduce VLibrary and use it to address three critical challenges: cross-modal alignment, output customization, and safety, thereby offering a novel and promising approach for future LVLM research.
+(3) We introduce VLibrary and use it to address three critical challenges: cross-modal alignment, output customization, and safety, thereby offering a novel and promising pathway for future LVLM research.